-In fact, he is.
-Camille Cosby, Bill's wife of more than half a century and his longtime manager, has defended him for years and still stands by his side to this day.
-In fact, Camille was all smiles on April 24 as she accompanied the her 80-year-old husband into court for his lawyers' closing arguments.
+Camille, Bill’s wife of more than half a century and his longtime manager, has defended him for years and still supports him to this day.
+In fact, she was all smiles on in 2018 as she accompanied her then-80-year-old husband into court for his lawyers’ closing arguments.
 (That said, her appearance that day was the first time she attended his retrial.)

-In a 2016 deposition for a defamation case against Bill, Camille repeatedly invoked spousal privilege to avoid questions about her husband's behavior.
-And in 2014, as accusations mounted against the Cosby Show star, Camille released a statement saying he had been victimized by "untrue" allegations.
+In a 2016 deposition for a defamation case against Bill, Camille repeatedly invoked spousal privilege to avoid questions about her husband’s behavior.
+And in 2014, as accusations mounted against the comedian, Camille released a statement saying he had been victimized by “untrue” allegations.

 “The man I met, and fell in love with, and whom I continue to love, is the man you all knew through his work,” she wrote in the statement.
 “He is a kind man, a generous man, a funny man, and a wonderful husband, father, and friend.
 He is the man you thought you knew.”